 (If all this sounds a tad on the confusing side, that’s because it is.
 But don’t worry – you can have all your questions answered in our complete guide.
 Or, even better yet, just let the pros at OI Travel take care of the hassle for you – completely for free.)

 Volcano Bay – layout

 Krakatau is the first area you’ll note when entering the park, thanks to its 200-foot volcano, but you’ll have to actually make your way to the back of the staggering structure in order to experience its three “pulse pounding” water slides and unique aqua coaster.
-Before you get there, you’ll encounter Wave Village, which is located at the volcano’s base and which is home to Volcano Bay’s beach, private cabanas, and two huge pools.
-Off to the right of Mt.
-Krakatau is River Village, the kiddie area, and stretching all around the back of the park is Rainforest Village, the home of thrill rides and a relaxation pool.
+Before you get there, you’ll encounter Wave Village, which is located at the volcano’s base and which is home to Volcano Bay’s beach, Premium Seating, and two huge pools.
+Off to the right of Krakatau is River Village, the something-for-everyone area (including a lazy river and kiddie areas), and stretching all around the back of the park is Rainforest Village, the home of even more thrill rides and a relaxation pool.